David S. McCracken, Ph.D.

 - B.A., Belmont College

-“I started teaching at Coker College in 1998 after a three-year appointment as a visiting assistant professor at Francis Marion University.
+“I started teaching at Coker University in 1998 after a three-year appointment as a visiting assistant professor at Francis Marion University.
 I began as the director of the campus writing center (my M.A. is in rhetoric and composition with a specialization in writing centers).
 I am currently the American literature specialist (my Ph.D. emphasis is in twentieth-century American literature).
 My academic specializations are American literature, modern fiction, and rhetoric and composition, and my current research interests are Chuck Palahniuk, F. Scott Fitzgerald, and the writing process.
 I am a long distance runner.”

 - American Literature I